bgaze/laravel-crud/doc/usage.md

 ## Defining migration fields

-When dealing with CRUDs, a tricky part is often to define model's properties (aka table fields) because fields types and syntax vary a lot.
-ser input needs to be guided and validated.
+When dealing with CRUDs, a tricky part is often to define model's properties (aka table fields): fields types and syntax vary a lot, and user input needs to be guided and validated.

 I believe that the Laravel commands signature syntax is very great to do that in a concise and handy way.
 So I've kinda "hacked" it to make that step as easy as possible.